In this step-by-step guide I’ll show you exactly how to build a church website you can be proud of.

 You can register for one, two or three years – basically it’s cheaper the longer the time period.

 After you’ve gone ahead and registered your unique and new blog domain, you’ll see a confirmation email pop up in your inbox which will tell you all you need to know to move to the next step.

 Step 3.
-Install WordPress on your new church website
+Install WordPress

 So, once you’ve launched your Bluehost account, you’re just a few clicks away from WordPress installation.